facebook script

 What is the IDI?

-The Intercultural Development Inventory is a 50-item questionnaire designed to assess intercultural competence.
-Intercultural competence is one's ability to shift cultural perspectives and appropriately adapt behavior in response to cultural diversity.
-There is no grade or perfect score, only a greater understanding of oneself, our organizations, and the work to be done.
+The Intercultural Development Inventory (IDI) is a tool to assess an individual's or group's set point as it relates to intercultural mindset and behaviors.
+A 50-item questionnaire designed to assess intercultural competence or one's ability to shift cultural perspectives and appropriately adapt behavior in response to cultural diversity.
+There is no grade or perfect score, only a greater understanding of oneself, or organization, and how to grow toward a multi-cultural mindset.

-Intercultural competence is essential to living and working with people from diverse cultures, and has been proven to be the key factor is fostering positive relationships between people of diverse cultures.
+Intercultural competence is essential to living and working with people from diverse cultures and has been proven to be the key factor in fostering positive relationships between people of diverse cultures.

 The Intercultural Development Continuum (IDC TM) is an instrument for understanding our knowledge, attitude, skill sets and orientations towards cultural differences.

-Allow me to begin by emphasizing that no level is "Bad" or "Good".
+It is important to emphasize that no level is "Bad" or "Good".
 We all come from different backgrounds and experiences that contribute to the understanding we have.
 Through the IDI Assessment, the Cultural Vibrancy team aims to help us understand our developmental stages in order to be the people we want and need to be in order to create a healthier society.

 Denial